 Manufacturer recommendations

-You should always follow the manufacturer's recommendations for service intervals.
-They can vary by manufacturer and truck.
-But it's always listed in the operator's manual.
+- Always adhere to the manufacturer’s recommended service intervals, which may differ depending on the manufacturer and the specific truck model.
+However, this information is found in the operator’s manual.
 (Remember: Every forklift is required to have a manual on it at all times!)

 Fuel type